Sn0wFox/manmanga/README.md

 # Manmanga

 Awesome manga and anime dedicated search engine.
-This is the very beginning of Manmanga, but there should be some alpha releases soon.
-Stay tuned!
+This is the very beginning of Manmanga, and despite my lack of time right now, here's a link to a _very_ [alpha release](http://manmanga.sn0wfox.com) !

 ## Run the project